atc1441/ATC_TLSR_Paper/README.md

 The graphical layout is not edited for each screen size and will not fit nicely on all especially the 1.54" Version.

 ## Compatible Hanshow models:
+Hanshow [explains](https://fcc.report/FCC-ID/2AHB5-M3NT/4535921.pdf) their naming scheme as follows:
+> Stellar-XXX E31X
+> XXX and X stand for hardware, such as Stellar-M3YN@ E31H
+> - M = 2.13 inch
+> - 3 = three-color display: black/white/red
+> - Y = three-color display: black/white/yellow
+> - N = NFC chip
+> - H = High-resolution
+> - A = No reed switch
+> - @ = LED light

+This firmware requires hardware based on the TLSR8359 chip, which is usually the case for Stellar-xxNx models, but **not** models without an N.

+The following models have been confirmed to work:

 Name                       |Display                       |  Case front               |  Case back :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 Stellar-MFN@ E31A | 2,13" 212x104 |  ![](/Compatible_models/Stellar-MFN%40_Front.jpg)|  ![](/Compatible_models/Stellar-MFN%40_Back.jpg)